 VNS devices may be affected by the magnet in an induction hob.
-However, to affect the VNS device, the magnet in the induction hob would have to be directly over the VNS device itself.
-So you would have to be leaning your chest over and directly onto an induction hob for it to affect the VNS.
-In addition, the magnet in the induction hob would only disable VNS for the period of time it is held over the device - so usually relatively short time periods.
+However, you would have to be leaning your chest over the induction hob for it to affect the VNS.
+In addition, the magnet in the induction hob would only disable the VNS for the period of time it is held over the device - so usually relatively short time periods.
 It stops the usual stimulation from working temporarily, restarting once the magnet is not close to the VNS device.